 In This Article

-These mishaps are usually down to your face shape.
-So if you have a good idea of what your face shape is but aren’t quite sure what hairstyles suit you, we sat down with celebrity hairstylist Mika Fowler to ask for her advice.
+These mishaps usually come down to the shape of your face.
+So, if you have a good idea of what your face shape is but aren’t quite sure what hairstyles suit you, grab a pen and take notes from our panel of experts who we turned to for advice.

 Meet the Expert

-You get the best of both worlds if you have a round shape.
+You get the best of both worlds if you have a round-shaped face.
 “The ideal part line is down the middle or a deep side part,” Fowler says.
 “Both of these parts will give the illusion of length and create symmetry around your face.”
+Here, Selena Gomez plays up the volume to accentuate her middle part.
+To achieve the look, start from the root using a large to medium-sized brush similar to Dry Bar's Full Pint edition, $40, to dry strands straight with a slight bump at the end.

 There’s just something about side partings that adds instant glamour—even if you haven’t washed your hair for a while.
-Fowler recommends going for a soft, side-swept part with a fringe which will add softness to square-faced ladies.
+Fowler recommends going for a soft, side-swept part with a fringe that will add softness to square-faced folks.
+Nothing is bolder than a blunt cut with a strong part like Olivia Wilde achieves easily here.

 Keep everything balanced by showing just enough skin on your forehead and allow your fringe to offset an angled jawline.

-When any parting suits you, it would be rude not to switch up your style on a regular basis.
-Fowler says the ideal face shape for any part is the oval-shaped face.
+When any parting suits you, it would be rude not to switch up your style regularly.
+Fowler says the ideal face shape for any part is the oval-shaped face, as pictured by Jessica Alba, here.

-We really never know how Meghan Markle will have her hair parted.
+We never know how Jennifer Lawrence will have her hair parted.
 If you have an oval-shaped face, follow her lead and play around with your part.
 It’s a great way to get out of a hair rut.

 If your hair naturally parts down the middle, create a side part by parting your hair while it’s wet; then applying a gel to hold the new part in place.
 Use a fine-toothed comb to direct your hair in the new direction as you blow-dry.